Neurogenesis is the key component.

 Think of a kitchen.

-There's dirty dishes, trash, just stuff that gets layed out on tables in the course of a day.
+There's dirty dishes, trash, and just stuff that gets layed out on tables in the course of a day.

 You have to constantly put things up, do the dishes, etc.